paularcsarruda/paularcsarruda/README.md

   - 🌎 I have fluency in English, and I speak a bit of Italian and German.

   - 🍄 I love travelling, reading a good book, watching movies and playing games 🫣!

+  - 🛠️ I’m currently learning AWS.
 </p>

 ## Skills: Tools and Frameworks